chengdazhi/Deformable-Convolution-V2-PyTorch/README.md

       end

     In the previous operator, S is fixed as 1.
 In the updated operator, S can be set by the *im2col_step* parameter, whose default value is min(N, 64).
 The updated operator is significantly faster than the existing one when the image batch size is large.

+## License

+This repo is released under MIT license.